Tarot of the Thousand and One Nights

 "Scheherazade, Aladdin, Sinbad, and Ali Baba are characters of A Thousand and One Nights, where they pursue adventure, magic, poetry, and eroticism."

 The Tarot of the 1001 Nights is a window to a magical and sensual Eastern world created from finely detailed, rich, and intricate art by Leon Carre, a new Tarot artist for Lo Scarabeo.
 His cards depict Tarot scenes through the lens of Arabian life and the East, as imagined when it was most fashionable among aristocratic Europeans of the 18th century.

 The theme was inspired by the Tales of the Arabian Nights, the collection of fairytales that originate from the oral tradition of the Near East and are said to have been told by Scheherazade.
-Tales like the voyages of Sinbad the sailor, Ali Baba and the forty thieves, and Aladdin... read more reviews or write a review.
+Tales like the voyages of Sinbad the sailor, Ali Baba and the forty thieves, and Aladdin... read more reviews.

 Similar Decks to Tarot of the Thousand and One NightsTheme: Eastern